 This February 11, the Canadian Commission for UNESCO, in collaboration with Ingenium, the Association francophone pour le savoir - Acfas, the Royal Ontario Museum, the Canadian Museum of Nature, L'Oréal Canada and many others invite you to celebrate the International Day of Women and Girls in Science.
 Events across the country will feature conversations, lectures, activities, discussion panels, movies and more about gender equity in science and how we can combat unconscious bias.

-The focus of our campaign is to acknowledge and inspire women and girls by promoting the accomplishments of Canadian female scientists.
-From studying fossils to researching neutron stars, these women are the “sheroes” who are smashing bias in science.
+The focus of our campaign is to acknowledge and inspire women and girls by promoting the accomplishments of Canadian female researchers and scientists.
+From studying fossils to labour law, from founding a startup using AI to manage water to researching neutron stars, these women are the “sheroes” who are smashing bias in social and human sciences and natural sciences.
 This day is an opportunity to be an ally for women and the girls in science and help break down the stereotypes that hold them back.

 Events across Canada